usedhondacivic/FAST-ROBOTS-2023/webpage_gen/posts/lab_11/content.md

         LOG.info("     | Update Time: {:.3f} secs".format(time.time() - start_time))
 ```

-This change work in conjunction with the edits detailed in [lab 10](../lab_10) to allow for measurements to be passed as $n \times 2$ matrix instead of an array.
+This change works in conjunction with the edits detailed in [lab 10](../lab_10) to allow for measurements to be passed as $n \times 2$ matrix instead of an array.
 It respects the configuration in `config/world.yml`, making it easy to configure to your robot's specification.

 Additionally, I had to change some parts of the codebase to accommodate for my asynchronous BLE reads.
 These edits were: